Architects offer free aid to bushfire victims

 Architects Assist was established on 4 January 2020 by architectural graduate Jiri Lev, principal of Atelier Jiri Lev, a developer turned architect who is using his skills to connect architects with individuals and communities in need.

 Architects Assist (AA) aims to help rebuild lives and livelihoods by connecting those in need with qualified professionals able to offer assistance.
-It provides a centralised platform where registered architects can sign up to help victims of the fires replace the structures they have lost, free of charge.
+It provides a centralised platform where registered architects can sign up to help victims of the Australian bushfires replace the structures they have lost, free of charge.

 The initiative is now jointly managed by the Australian Institute of Architects.